 Faucets are available in fourteen metallic or colored finishes, including one chrome/gold Some of these are the nearly indestructible finishes but most are plated or powder coated.

 The Savoir collection of modern faucets has its own palette.
 Four metallic finishes paired with six trim colors, making a total of 24 different possible combinations.

-For architects and designers there is sometimes, but not always, a 2D drawing and a 3D CAD model of a faucet, which makes it easier to incorporate into specifications and designs.
+For architects and designers, there is sometimes but not always, a 2D drawing and a 3D CAD model of a faucet, which makes it easier to incorporate the faucet into specifications and designs.